flayzer1/DarkSystem/README.md

 # Converting to .phar
 - Download DevTools plugin.
 - Start your server
-- Run '_makeserver_' command in the console.
+- Run `makeserver` command in the console.

 It will drop a .phar file into DevTools data folder.